DanielPSparta/online_ops_server/ThreatModel.md

 ## Only allow ssh connections to ubuntu user from specific ip

 ## Use proxy server to access all servers in vpc

+## Not connected to public ip address or route table

 ## Nacl and security group ip check